OPENDAP/hyrax-docker/README.md

 * **NCWMS_BASE (`-n`)** - The system needs to know the publicly accessible service base for the ncWMS (something like http://yourhost:8080).
-If all you want is to test it on your local system then the default value of http://localhost:8080 will suffice.
+If all you want is to test it on your local system then the value of http://localhost:8080 will suffice.

 * **JAVA_OPTS** - If JAVA_OPTS is defined in the container runtime
 environment, tomcat/olfs/ncWMS will include those options in the